November 18th, 2020 by admin

 Businesses with a significant investment in premise-based equipment can feel torn between the frying pan and the fryer.
 The first fire is the exorbitant costs of traditional telephony.
 The second fire is the investment in premise-based equipment.
 Migrating to a Hosted VoIP solution will save a lot of money moving forward but require new equipment – equipment that “was just paid for.”

-Fortunately there’s a “middle solution” that allows an organization to save money on their phone bill now without buying a bunch of new equipment.
+Fortunately, there’s a “middle solution” that allows an organization to save money on their phone bill now without buying a bunch of new equipment.
 The middle solution is an incremental migration to VoIP that uses SIP as a stepping stone.

-Don’t worry if you don’t understand what the words “SIP” or “VoIP” mean.
+Don’t worry if you don’t understand what the words “SIP” or “VoIP” means.
 We’ll explain our incremental VoIP migration over the next 600 words, so you know how your business can navigate its current predicament without making another big capital investment.